ess-dmsc/nexus-constructor/README.md

 For a c++ project, `.qrc` files would be compiled using `qmake` and `rcc`, then loaded into the program using the `QResource` class.
-It would appear that the compiled `.rcc` binary files [can be loaded into python through this method](https://github.com/AlexanderBerx/DynaEditor/blob/638f9c0cdd012e1a057315ea3550f933237f99de/dynaeditor/main.py#L13) but to do so would, require those compiler tools to build the file.
+It would appear that the compiled `.rcc` binary files [can be loaded into python through this method](https://github.com/AlexanderBerx/DynaEditor/blob/638f9c0cdd012e1a057315ea3550f933237f99de/dynaeditor/main.py#L13) but to do so would require those compiler tools to build the file.

 Fortunately there's a workaround in PySide2.
 Within the python environment's `lib/site-packages/PySide2` directory is the executable `pyside2-rcc`.
 This can